 - Financial details: These could include the amount due the licensor at the time the contract is signed and calculations to determine the amount of royalty payments.

 - Quality control standards: This is particularly important if the licensor has established a brand that is held in high esteem and it is important that any product created by the licensee maintain the standard of excellence.

 - Conflict resolution language: In a perfect world, things always go smoothly.
 In real life, however, issues of dispute may arise between parties to a merchandising license agreement.
 As in the case when entering into any legal agreement, it’s always wise for both parties to consult an experienced attorney to protect their rights in the event of a conflict.

 If you are the owner of an intellectual property asset that you believe may have value beyond its existing form, or a manufacturer looking to capitalize on the popularity of someone’s intellectual property that you believe could be the next big thing, entering into a merchandising licensing agreement with the right party could create a very lucrative arrangement.

 To learn more about merchandising license agreements, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.